dassujan/STANDARD-THREE/st. pauls/MATHEMATICS PRACTICE SET.md

      a) January b) February c) March d) April
    - How many days are there in September?
      a) 30 b) 31 c) 28 d) 29
-3. **Short Questions**:
-   - List the months that have 30 days.
-   - Which months have 31 days?
 ### **Section 2: Time**
 1. **Fill in the Blanks**:
    - The time from midnight to noon is called ___.
 It is written as ___.